COVID-19 UPDATE (AUGUST 18, 2020):

 Additionally, StubHub, Vivid Seats, TicketNetwork, SeatGeek and FanXchange have implemented a business practice change to its Quebec on-line transaction process pursuant to which a ticket price announced to a Quebec consumer for an event in Quebec at the first step of said process will be a price inclusive of applicable Service Fees (all-in) except for taxes and optional costs or services (paper tickets, delivery, etc.).

 This class action was initially authorized for settlement purposes only by the the Superior Court of Quebec on January 24, 2018.
 Certain changes were made to improve the terms of the proposed settlement and on February 11, 2020, the Court authorized a modification to the Class description and the dissemination of notices to new members since January 29, 2018 (date on which the initial notices were sent).
-The parties will be presenting the settlement to the Court for approval on April 30, 2020 at 9:30 a.m. in room 2.08 of the Montreal Courthouse, located at 1 Notre-Dame Street East in Montreal.
+The settlement approval hearing took place on July 16, 2020 at 2:00 p.m. in room 15.03 of the Montreal Courthouse.
 Please review the important documentation below, including a copy of the settlement.